 267. Term “liquidator” to include “official liquidator”

-In the sections in this Division hereinafter contained the word “liquidator” shall include the term “official liquidator”.
+In the sections in this Division hereinafter contained the word liquidator shall include the term official liquidator.

 268. Debts of all descriptions to be proved

 In every winding-up (subject in the case of insolvent companies to the application, in accordance with the provisions of this Act, of the law of bankruptcy) all debts payable on a contingency, and all claims against the company, present or future, certain or contingent, ascertained or sounding only in damages, shall be admissible to proof against the company, a just estimate being made, so far as possible, of the value of such debts or claims as may be subject to any contingency or sound only in damages, or for some other reason do not bear a certain value.